 ALWAYS take a mobile phone with you on the date and make sure it’s fully charged.

 ALWAYS meet somewhere public and busy on a first date.
-Cafes, pubs, museums and galleries are all good examples of places to meet.
+Cafes, pubs, museums, and galleries are all good examples of places to meet.
 We would not advocate inviting someone you haven’t met to your own home and certainly don't provide accommodation for them without getting to know them first even if they are travelling from abroad.
 They should have enough funds to pay their own way.

 ALWAYS arrange your own transport to the date, especially if you are travelling abroad to meet someone new.
 Arrange separate accommodation.
 Whilst a free night on the boat/house may seem appealing if you don't hit it off you are then left to find last-minute accommodation.
 Have enough funds and a contingency plan to get back under your own steam in case things do not turn out as expected.